Data Vault Storage Root¶

 OCFL can be extended with additional metadata and functionality.
 The DANS Data Vault uses the following extensions:

-- OCFL Packaging Format extension - This extension defines a way to specify for each version of an object how it is packaged.
+- Object Version Properties - This extension defines a way to specify custom properties for each version of an object.

 Dataset model mapping¶

-OCFL is a generic storage model.
+OCFL has a generic object model.
 It does not define the concept of a dataset.
 The DANS archival systems (Data Stations and Vault as a Service), on the other hand, are built around the dataset concept.
-The mapping between the two models is as follows:
+It is essential that the datasets stored in the Vault can be reconstructed from the OCFL objects.
+For this purpose this section documents the mapping between the two models.

 A multiple exports scenario